AØKK08384U Seminar: Advanced Empirical Analysis of Exchange Rates (F)

 After the presentations, you can with a few corrections improve the seminar paper by including the feedback and comments emerged during the presentations.
 It is NOT intended that you rewrite or begin the writing of the full project AFTER the presentation has taken place.

-• Deadline of pre-paper uploaded to Absalon: One week before presentation.
+• Deadline of uploaded to Absalon: One week before presentation.

-• Presentations: In the periode November 1 – 22.
-Exact dates is agreed on at the kick-off meeting
+• Presentations: 10th and 11th of November (half-days).
+Exact time is agreed on at the kick-off meeting

 All information regarding the seminar is communicated through Absalon including venue.
 So it is very important that you by yourself logon to Absalon and read the information already when you are registered at the seminar.